har-in-air/VhARIO-ESPC3/README.md

 * The Rev A archive can be found in the releases section.
 * Rev B is a Kicad 6 project (6.0.6 as of date).
 Rev A was unfortunately developed with the Kicad 6.99 development branch.
 This is incompatible with the Kicad 6 project file format.
 The Rev A project can only be opened with a Kicad 6.99 development build from 2022 Jan 26 or later.
 * Flash and debug in Rev B uses the ESP32-C3 built-in USB serial jtag peripheral with a jumper or spdt switch (JP1/SW2) to facilitate flashing.
 For Rev A hardware, an external USB-UART adapter and jumper/switch is required for flash and debug.
-* For Rev B, all smd components except for a couple of modules have been placed on one side to facilitate automated pcb assembly.
+* For Rev B, all smd components except for a couple of modules have been placed on one side of the PCB to facilitate automated assembly.
 * For Rev B, the power/bluetooth LED and charging status LED are placed together so only a single enclosure LED window is required.
 * The [firmware](https://github.com/har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO) supports either Rev A or Rev B hardware.
 The configuration options are in the `platformio.ini` file.